Illumina/hap.py/doc/happy.md

       example/happy/PG_NA12878_chr21.vcf.gz \
       example/happy/NA12878_chr21.vcf.gz \
       -f example/happy/PG_Conf_chr21.bed.gz \
-      -o test \
+      -o test
-      --force-interactive
 $ ls test.*
 test.metrics.json  test.summary.csv
 ```

 This example compares an example run of GATK 1.6 on NA12878 agains the Platinum
 Genomes reference dataset (***Note: this is a fairly old version of GATK, so
 don't rely on these particular numbers for competitive comparisons!***).

 The summary CSV file contains all computed metrics: